William Estep

 I Met a Dog and Some Horses

-Of course, the Monday after daylight savings time shift, I had to drive to St.
+Of course, the Monday after daylight savings time shift, I had to drive to St. Augustine and film some interviews.
+I really could have used the extra hour of sleep!

 Read More